 The Student Support Services program provides opportunities for academic development; assists students with basic college requirements; and serves to motivate students toward the successful completion of their post-secondary education.

-them to graduate from high school and continue on to the post-secondary school of their choice.
+The Talent Search program provides academic, career, and financial counseling to participants and encourages them to graduate from high school and continue to a post-secondary school of their choice.

-Upward Bound provides opportunities for participants to succeed in pre-college performance and ultimately in higher education
+The Upward Bound program provides opportunities for participants to succeed in pre-college performance and ultimately in higher education pursuits.